MEDVEDx64/JayWormNET/docs/config.rst

 IRC pinging
 -----------

-Pings avoid non-responding or unexceptedly disconnected users stay on server by dropping them when the ping response timeout is reached.
+Pings avoid non-responding or unexpectedly disconnected users stay on server by dropping them when the ping response timeout is reached.

 ========== ======================================= =============================== =========================================================================